 “It is no longer an issue of if, but when.”

 When it comes to cybersecurity, a lot of organisations tend to be reactive and only act after the fact.
 But by the time any action is taken, it is often too late where the damage is already done.
-Therefore, building cyber resilience requires an abundance of planning and thinking ahead of time.
-The only way to reduce damages from cyber incidents is to be prepared.
-So that the organisation may handle vulnerabilities and risk exposures well.
+Building cyber resilience requires plenty of planning and thinking ahead of time.
+The only way to reduce damages from cyber incidents is to remain proactive.
+Proactivity is central to handling vulnerabilities and curbing risk exposures.

-Alarmingly, research suggests that 90% of the cyber data breaches in 2019 were caused by human error.
+Alarmingly, research suggests that 90% of the data breaches in 2019 were caused by human error.
 It only goes to show how people are often shadowed by their naivety.
-Where in fact, individuals must maintain good cyber hygiene – as they are the first and last line of defence for any organisation.
+In fact, maintaining good cyber hygiene should remain the first priority of all time.
+Employees uphold the first and last line of defence for any organisation.

 Alike a jigsaw puzzle, cybersecurity is an organisational-wide effort.
-Everyone plays an interconnected role and is responsible for the entirety of the organisation.
+Everyone plays an interconnected role, responsible for the entirety of the organisation.

 A designated lead must be made responsible for the plan, just as you would for any other business area.
-This should be accompanied by regular meetings where the incident response plans are tested collectively and thoroughly.
-These practice runs also help ensure that the planned responses remain time-relevant and effective to the latest techniques deployed by cybercriminals.
+Regular meetings must be hosted to thoroughly test the incident response plans.
+These practice runs help ensure that the planned responses remain time-relevant.
+And most importantly, effective against the latest techniques deployed by cybercriminals.

-These misconceptions may be trivial.
-However, they can stop leaders and individuals alike from promoting and implementing an organisational-wide cyber resilience strategy.
+Misconceptions of cyber resilience may be trivial.
+But they may stop promotions and implementations of an organisational-wide cyber resilience strategy.

-Building cyber resilience requires everyone in a company, organisation, or government to recognise the importance of avoiding and mitigating risks.
+Building cyber resilience requires everyone’s effort.
+Organisations, governments, and institutions must recognise the importance of avoiding and mitigating risks.

-CTRL is entrusted by many Australian and international organisations as a companion on their cybersecurity journeys.
+CTRL are entrusted by many organisations as a companion on their cybersecurity journeys.
 Talk to our consultants today to see how we can help your organisation in the pursuit of cyber resilience.